timothyb0912/presentations/visuals/how-not-to-integrate-ml-and-dcm/2021-03-19_how-not-to-integrate-ml-and-dcm.md

 ## Underfitting: knowledge distillation as prior editing

+Imagine mixed logit,<br>
+wandering through and<br>
-Imagine mixed logit, wandering through and regularized by a random forest's predictions.
+regularized by a random forest's predictions.

 <!-- Explain **setting** one slide.